 When employees reach mandatory retirement age and become eligible for re-employment as a senior employee, their roles and compensation levels will change.
 Therefore, Casio believes that it is necessary for employees to prepare in advance a forward-looking career plan, in order to continue working enthusiastically during the retirement transition from a regular position to re-employment as a senior employee.
-Senior Life Seminars are held each year for employees who have reached the ages of 53 and 58, in order to raise awareness of retirement life planning at an early stage.
-For employees aged 53, an external instructor provides a lecture on personal finance planning covering things such as the pension system, post-retirement living expenses, taxes, and healthcare costs.
-Now, information on career development planning is also provided with a view to re-employment at Casio once the mandatory retirement age is reached.
-The seminar has been well received by employees, one of whom indicated it helped him to clarify his goals for the coming seven years through retirement.
+Life Plan Seminars are held each year for employees who have reached the ages of 53 and 58.
+At the seminars, an external instructor provides a lecture on personal finance planning covering things such as the pension system, post-retirement living expenses, taxes, and healthcare costs.
+Information on career development planning is also provided with a view to re-employment at Casio once the mandatory retirement age is reached.
+The seminars provide a good opportunity to raise awareness of retirement life planning at an early stage.